rokopt/spec/src/architecture/m1/ethereum-bridge.md

 credit tokens to the given user will be included on chain free of charge and requires no additional actions from the end user.

-### Redeeming Eth by burning tokens on M1
+### Redeeming ETH by burning tokens on M1

-For redeeming wrapped Eth, the M1 side will need another validity predicate that is called only when the appropriate user tx lands on chain.
+For redeeming wrapped ETH, the M1 side will need another validity predicate that is called only when the appropriate user tx lands on chain.
 This validity predicate will simply burn the tokens.

 Once, this transaction is approved, it is incumbent on the end user to request an appropriate light client proof of the transaction.
-This light client proof must be submitted to the appropriate Ethereum smart contract by the user to redeem their Eth.
+This light client proof must be submitted to the appropriate Ethereum smart contract by the user to redeem their ETH.
 This also means all Ethereum gas costs are the responsibility of the end user.

 Producing light client proofs for transactions is available directly in